-Dr. Karen Williams serves as Dean of the School of Nursing at Anderson University.
+Dr. Karen Williams serves as Dean of the School of Nursing, Kinesiology, and Behavioral Science at Anderson University.
 She also continues clinical practice as an adult nurse practitioner at Madison County Community Health Clinic.

 Professor Williams earned a Bachelor of Science in Nursing (BSN) as well as a Master of Science in Nursing (MSN) from the Indiana University School of Nursing.
 She received an additional Master of Science in Nursing from Purdue University as an Adult Nurse Practitioner and is nationally certified through the American Academy of Nurse Practitioners (ANP-C).
 She also earned the Doctor of Nursing Practice (DNP) degree from Purdue University School of Nursing.